isaacnmm/pestpolicy-hugo2XX/content/posts/how-do-lizards-mate/index.md

 ##  **Details: How Do Lizards Mate and Reproduce?**

 Lizards undergo the following steps/stage during mating.
-Contrary, some viviparous lizards such as the blue
-- tongue skink and Solomon Island skink give live birth to their baby lizards.
+Contrary, some viviparous lizards such as the blue-tongue skink and Solomon Island skink give live birth to their baby lizards.

-##  Step 1:**How lizards attract their mate for sex (mating
+##  Step 1:**How lizards attract their mate for sex (mating - courtship)**
-- courtship)**

 Before mating, lizards court for 1 to 60 days to create a strong friendship/bond and form a royal pair that may last them their entire lifetime.
 During this time, there are some of things/techniques that lizards (either male or female) use to attract their mate for copulation or coitus.
 These may include: **1.
 Tactile commination** Some lizards such as monitor lizards use touch as a way of attracting their mates to sexual engagement.

 The Komodo dragon likes to lick its female mate to see if its sexually ready or responsive.
-The direct touch is used severally by lizards to create a close bond
-- [Parthenogenetic*Darevskia***lizards mate**frequently](https://www.tandfonline.com/doi/abs/10.1080/00222933.2018.1435832).**2.
+The direct touch is used severally by lizards to create a close bond - [Parthenogenetic*Darevskia***lizards mate**frequently](https://www.tandfonline.com/doi/abs/10.1080/00222933.2018.1435832).**2.
 Auditory calls** The lizards use the auditory call to entice the mate they intend to court with.

 Many lizards may not use this method since the predators may take advantage and catch/trace them using auditory call signals.
 However, Tokay Gecko are known to use auditory calls when looking for courting mate.
 But [Male Anolis**lizards**prefer virgin females. ](https://www.biorxiv.org/content/10.1101/421925v1.abstract)**3.

-Use of visual display** The lizards mostly use visual displays such as, swaging of tail, changing of colors, frequent gapping of the mouth, moving of the tongue, special body posture, head bobbing as well as inflation and push
-- ups to attract its mate for courtship.
-Flying lizards and Anoles lizards, males have well
-- developed and brightly colored throat dewlaps and fans which open and close and use them to attract the female lizards for courtship.
+Use of visual display** The lizards mostly use visual displays such as, swaging of tail, changing of colors, frequent gapping of the mouth, moving of the tongue, special body posture, head bobbing as well as inflation and push-ups to attract its mate for courtship.
+Flying lizards and Anoles lizards, males have well-developed and brightly colored throat dewlaps and fans which open and close and use them to attract the female lizards for courtship.

 This method is most used and pronounced as compared to others. **4.
 Chemical Cues** The lizards produces a chemical pheromones that when smelled will attract the mate for courtship.
 Normally, female lizards produces these chemical cues to attract the male lizard for mating purpose.

 ###  Step 2**: Mating Process**

 During mating, the male lizard climbs over the female lizard.
-Then, it connects its hemipenes into the cloaca of the female lizard and pours the sperms into the cloaca from where the sperms swim up the uterus to the oviduct to fertilize the ova (singular
+Then, it connects its hemipenes into the cloaca of the female lizard and pours the sperms into the cloaca from where the sperms swim up the uterus to the oviduct to fertilize the ova (singular - ovum).
-- ovum).
 The puring process is not a bumpy liquid but continuous drips.
 The male lizard must wait until the whole pouring process is completed.

 The male lizard usually bites the neck of the female lizard to support itself during coitus/copulation.
 In addition, the male lizard will produce/secret cellular debris that have scent, which makes the couple be able to locate each other in a colony of lizards.
 Moreover, this debris prevent the male lizard from sliding during mating.